The Sanskrit Heritage Site

 system will guess you mean maa#1 (to measure).
 But if you mean maa#3

-may yield random results or error messages.
+parameters may yield random results or error messages.

 Lemmatizer